anacidre/AngularWorkshop/Step 3: Create a component using Angular CLI.md

 }

 ```
-We need to modify the html for our order component:
+We need to modify the html for our total-order component:

 ```
 <div class="footer">